 Set a Budget

 Review your monthly expenses and set realistic expectations for spending on items like groceries, gas, entertainment, and recreation.
 Determine how much money you will take in each month and whether or not you need to consider a part-time job.
 There are lots of personal finance tools available, many of which are free and fun to use.
-If you’re looking for a budget worksheet, here is one from Hills Bank.
 A budget will help provide a serious overview of your finances—just make sure you stick with it!

 Balance Accounts Often